nialov/drillcore-transformations/docs/usage.rst

 .. code-block:: python

 	import drillcore_transformations as dtp

 Config
 ------

 Columns in your data file are unlikely to be recognized by default.
-Therefore a config file exists that can be edited with the column identifiers for any unique data file.
+Therefore a config file exists that can be edited with the column identifiers for any unique data file column names.

+Another option is to modify your datafiles columns to match the default identifiers already in the config.ini.

+.. csv-table:: **Default identifiers in config.ini**
+   :header: "Measurement type", "Default identifier"
+   :widths: 20, 20

+   "Alpha", "alpha"
+   "Beta", "beta"
+   "Gamma", "gamma"
+   "Borehole Trend", "borehole_trend"
+   "Borehole Plunge", "borehole_plunge"
+   "Measurement Depth", "measurement_depth"
+   "Depth in Depth-file", "depth"

-Manual editing is probably faster.
+Manual editing of the config file is probably fastest but is risky.
 The file can be found within the package with filename "config.ini".
 Path to the config file can be printed with:

 .. code-block:: python

-	dtp.find_config()
+	from dtp.usage import find_config
+	find_config()

 Editing the config can also be done with Python methods.
 This might prevent errors.
 To make sure your column is identified properly